celynw/baxter-vr-unity/README.md

 1. Unity project for interfacing in VR
 1. Solution for a Windows library callable from Unity, which connects to the linux computer.

+This used to work with the HTC Vive.
+Recently changed to Oculus for demos.
+Uses SteamVR so if you know what you're doing it's easy to configure.

 ### ROS Workspace

 An example workspace can be found in the `ros_ws` directory.
 The package is under `ros_ws/src/robotic_telepresence`